xyth0rn/NCTU_DigitalLab_Mario/GameCal_devlog.md

 **Yander 2024/05/21 08:51AM**

-fixed reset, some problems about the record of interactive system
+fixed some problems about the record of interactive system

+**Yander 2024/05/21 02:15PM**

+fixed the problem of "transmit to underground" by properly use a flag